TeiaLabs/prompts/docs_old/prompts2.md

 - Create conditional rendering flows based on input variables.
 If a user wants custom behavior for a prompt, they must implement the "rendering logic" by themselves and provide the final variable value to replace in the template.
 - Support multiple model types for the same prompt; we would have to create multiple entries for the same prompt template for each model type.
-- Compose prompts based on other artifacts, such as text snippets, different output formats, pieces of prompt definitions, or even entire prompts.
-Each prompt must be defined from scratch.

 ## AIPrompts V2